crosstheages/public-data/patch-notes-blast.md

   - There is a display issue on the card count for each collection.
 - Gameplay
   - The end turn button sometimes doesn't trigger.
 If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).

+## 0.24.14751

+`2025-10-09 16:00 UTC`

+### Changes

+- Gameplay
+  - Added a rune tab to the heptagram to have a description of all rune effects.
+- Success
+  - Added the success panel in the profile.
+Previously called General missions, it is now located in the profile.
+  - Each success gives Ark and success points.
+Success points track how much a player has been active and played the game.

+### Fixes

+- Gameplay
+  - Fixed a display issue with the HL end of turn attack.
+- Collection
+  - Fixed an issue with product details refresh after a new craft
+- Inventory
+  - Fixed an issue with inventory refresh after opening the last occurence of an item.

 ## 0.24.14734 Patch